How To Identify A Meso Compound

 Q: What if a molecule has a plane of symmetry but the substituents on the stereocenters are different?

 A: In this case, the molecule is not a meso compound.
-It is a diastereomer.
+Because of that, it is a diastereomer.
 For a molecule to be meso, the substituents on the stereocenters must be the same.

 Conclusion